 House / 3 bedrooms / sleeps 6

-Built in 2009 this is a modern, contemporary ECO property boasting uninterrupted panoramic sea views from its elevated position, yet is only a short walk from the beach!
-With your own balcony you can enjoy al fresco dining and watch the fishermen and dolphins.
-Shore View is located in a quiet fishing village and is perfectly positioned for exploring Cornwall.
+Built in 2009 this is a contemporary ECO property boasting uninterrupted panoramic sea views from its elevated position, yet is only a short walk from the beach!
+With your own balcony you can enjoy al fresco dining and watch the fishing boats and dolphins.
+Shore View is located in a quiet fcoastal village and is well positioned for exploring Cornwall.
 An ideal base for access to beaches and attractions.
 The property is furnished to a high standard and has 3 wet rooms and eco friendly heat and rainwater recovery systems.
 It really is home from home!

 |Size||Sleeps up to 6, 3 bedrooms|

 |Check out time:||10:00|

 |Nearest Amenities||500 m|